QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 	OC3_Sparbuoy_Tower.str		TWRFILE - Name of file containing properties for the tower OC3_Sparbuoy_Sub_LPMD.str	SUBFILE	 - Name of the substructure file

 The structural tower data table is defined in a similar fashion as for the blades.
 The keyword :code:`TWRHEIGHT` defines the absolute height of the tower.
 The keyword :code:`SUBFILE` points to a substructure file that can be used to define a more complicated floating or bottom fixed substructure for offshore wind turbines or to model soil dynamics.
 If the keyword :code:`SUBFILE` is not defined then the tower will simply be rigidly constrained to the ground.
-More information on how a substructure file is defined is found in the section: :ref:`Substructure Definition`.
+More information on how a substructure file is defined is found in the section: :ref:`Substructure Design`.

 VAWT Specific Parameters
 ------------------------